mit-plv/fiat-crypto/fiat-json/src/README.md

 }
 ```
 also, we can infer from `subborrowx` which arguments have which meaning
-and which varibable in `"name"` contains the carry out.
+and which variable in `"name"` contains the carry out.

 ```c
 fiat_p256_addcarryx_u51(&x180, &x181, x179, x171, UINT64_C(0xffffffff00000001));